Authored 3D design platform

 Architecture is a reference extension, not the limit

-The core already hosts modeling, architecture, terrain, content libraries, and assistant workflows.
-The capability model is designed so future domains can add their own tools, vocabularies, rules, and catalogs on the same footing.
+The core currently hosts modeling, architecture, terrain, content libraries, and assistant workflows.
+The capability model is intended to let future domains add tools, vocabularies, rules, and catalogs through the same extension boundary.

 Model meaning